FIWARE/ops.Fuel-main-dev/README.md

 OPS-Deploy is used in FIWARE project in order to deploy a more coherent and tested installation within the FIWARE Lab  federation guaranteeing as well as a better deployment and a more manageable issues resolution.

+Any feedbacks are welcome, including bugs, typos or things you think should be included but aren't.
+You can use github issues to provide feedback.

 [1] http://www.fiware.org/

 [2] http://fuel.mirantis.com/